oracle-livelabs/apex/apex-native-map-regions/apex-prepare-workspace/apex-prepare-workspace.md

 ## Introduction

-In this lab you will create a new APEX workspace and import an APEX application as a starting point for learning how to leverage the APEX Native Map Region against geospatial data.
+In this lab, you will create a new APEX workspace and import an APEX application as a starting point for learning how to leverage the APEX Native Map Region against geospatial data.

 Estimated Time: 10 minutes.